ashashree2000/VR_Project1_AshashreeSarma_MS2024005/README.md

   - *ROC-AUC Analysis:* Incorporating ROC-AUC curves for both models helped in understanding the classifiers' ability to distinguish between the classes beyond simple accuracy metrics.

+## How to run the code?
+To perform inference using classification models, run this ipynb file: [Inference Notebook](Classification/Notebooks/Inference.ipynb)

 # Face Mask Segmentation
 #### File Structure